springside/springside4/README.txt

   It shows the mainstream technologies and pragmatic practice in JavaEE world.

-  It has 3 major examples:
+  It has 2 major examples:

-  1. Mini-web focus on the minimal CRUD web application
+  1. Quickstart a minimal CRUD Todo-List web application.
-  2. Mini-service focus on the SOAP and REST web service.
   3. Showcase demonstrate many other interesting technologies.

 -------------------------------